2.5 Responsible business conduct towards the financial sector

 Further development and next steps

-The Board of Inspectors has already previously conducted ESG reviews in the past.
+The Board of Inspectors has already conducted ESG reviews in the past.
 With ESG becoming increasingly integrated into business processes and with regulatory requirements increasing, the issue of ESG will continue to be an integral part of the auditing activities of the Board of Inspectors in the coming years.